 The Typha Solar Project site has one proposed wetland crossing.
 This crossing is for an internal access road that enters the site at the southern site boundary at an existing land bridge.
 The land bridge is periodically flooded by wetland TW03 due to a clogged or crushed culvert that prevents adequate flow through, which has resulted in wetland characteristics developing in the road crossing.
-TUUSSO is proposing either: 1) an improvement of the existing land bridge (e.g., by excavation of 8 to 12 inches of topsoil, placement of geotextile fabric in the excavation, and filling the excavation with quarry spalls), or 2) construction of a small culvert at the location of the existing land bridge.
-This would result in a minimal impact to TW03 of less than 0.01 acre.
-Additional coordination with EFSEC, USACE, Ecology, and Kittitas County would occur as needed if the proposed wetland crossing is altered during project design.
+TUUSSO is proposing an improvement of the existing land bridge (e.g., by excavation of 8 to 12 inches of topsoil, placement of geotextile fabric in the excavation, and filling the excavation with quarry spalls).
+This would result in a minimal impact to TW03 of 0.01 acre (630 square feet).
+Additional coordination with EFSEC, USACE, Ecology, and Kittias County would occur as needed if the proposed wetland crossing is altered during project design.